 A third mark found on Jones majolica is a simple oval shaped mark that kept the "Stoke on Trent" but also added "Stone China" to the impression.
 This too was used until 1877.

-In 1878 Jones brought his sons into the pottery and promptly also added them to the company name.
+Although he had brought his sons into the pottery business as early as 1866 it was not until 1878 that he also added them to the company name.
 From this point on the words "and Sons" appeared on the majolica usually enclosed in a crescent moon shape.
-This quickly resulted in the nickname "crescent" pottery for the George Jones company, a name the company wholeheartedly adopted.
+This quickly resulted in the nickname "crescent" pottery for the George Jones company, a name the company eventually adopted.

 This is where the confusion begins in identifying Jones majolica.
 This is why we need to rely on other characteristics and marks to identify Jones' wares.

 One thing that remained consistent about the company was the application of their pattern numbers on the underside of their majolica shapes.
 As mentioned earlier, these numbers were taken from the company pattern books and were applied by hand on an unglazed area, or "thumbprint" as some call it, on the base of the piece.

 The presence of such a mark is often the only way one can identify these wares as virtually all Jones pieces bear such a mark.
 If one looks up the above number in the surviving pattern books (available in the index of Victoria Bergesen's book Majolica: British, Continental and American wares 1851-1915), 3450 is the number for the Monkey handled tea ware.